Tips for Moving in the Winter

 Warm up the bathroom.
 When the movers get moving, they’re going to prop your doors open to get items to the truck, and that’s going to quickly pull all the cozy warm air from your home.
 So place an electric radiator or space heater in the restroom and keep the door closed.
 Your movers will be glad to have a spot to warm up, and you will too.

 Cold weather does more than just freeze your fingertips, it can cause items like your plastic totes to break more easily if dropped.
 So be generous with the bubble wrap — it just might save your precious items from breaking when they’re cold and brittle.

 Use extra padding.
 Many items become more fragile in cold weather, so a little added padding can go a long way.

 Be patient.
 While you should always take a deep breath and go with the flow on moving day, you can expect a winter move will be a little more stressful with Mother Nature at the helm.
-A little patience and extra time worked into your schedule will go a long way toward keeping everyone happy.
+A little patience and extra time worked into your schedule will go a long way toward keeping everyone safe and happy.